NFL, GE to study brain injuries as concussion worries mount

-On Monday they announced a $60 million effort with leading neurologists to speed up research into brain injuries and the development of new technologies to help protect the brain from traumatic injury to benefit athletes, the military and the broader public.
+On Monday they announced a $60 million effort with leading neurologists to speed up research into brain injuries and the development of new technologies to help protect the brain from traumatic injury.

-The initiative includes a $40 million research program into imaging technologies to improve diagnoses and an additional $20 million pool of funds open to researchers and businesses trying to improve the prevention, identification and management of brain injuries.
+The initiative includes a $40 million research program and an additional $20 million program that aims to develop new tools for tracking head impacts in real time.

-"We're trying to do this with the best minds anywhere in the world," GE's chairman and CEO, Jeff Immelt, told a news conference in Fairfield, Connecticut, on Monday.
+The NFL and GE, the largest U.S. conglomerate, are backing the effort.
+Also joining the tool development program is the sporting brand Under Armour.

 Americans are increasingly worried about brain injuries suffered by children and adolescents playing sports.